 How many times will you remodel your kitchen in your lifetime?
 Once, maybe two times?
 The average kitchen lasts 10-15 years, but your cabinetry can last up to 50 years if done correctly.
 We hear time and time again in our industry about the bad rap pre-fabricated cabinets are getting, after 2-3 short years they start to look worn and don’t perform the same.
 In hindsight, the additional investment would have saved a lot of headaches and buyer’s remorse.

-Custom cabinetry is a craft, one that isn’t going anywhere anytime soon.
-It’s a great way to support a local business and makers.
+Custom cabinetry is a craft that isn’t going anywhere anytime soon.
+It’s a great way to support local businesses and makers.
 Details are present in the finished product with dovetail drawers, soft close hinges, as well as the ability to have your very own Pinterest board come to life.

 What is the Cost Breakdown?

 We think of cabinets in three breakdowns, stock cabinets can be $200 or less per linear foot, semi-handmade cabinets can be closer to $650 a linear foot, and truly custom cabinetry can be as much as $1,200 – $1,500 a linear foot.
 This formula applies to most kitchens, areas with upper and lower cabinets, and a standard countertop depth of 24″.

 Are you doing a larger project, outside of the kitchen space alone?
 Some areas, such as bathroom vanities or stand-alone storage pieces are simply easier on the budget to go retail.
 Consider a bathroom vanity that is sold online, we’ve launched our own retail vanity collection here to fulfill this need.
 Bathroom vanities, while in a high-use space, experience far fewer uses than your kitchen and will hold up quite a long time.

 Example of a few vanities that are available in our collection.

 Should You Go Custom in Other Spaces ..